Winterization: Boats

 Boats, boat lifts, personal watercraft, and other watercraft need to be properly winterized.
 This includes draining water from the hull, and the cooling system, inspect stern drive to remove plant life, add fuel, add oil to the engine, and clean the bilges.
 Thoroughly cleaning the interiors, draining any refrigerators, lock all drawers, and remove valuables.
-It's also important to properly shrink wrap a boat to protect from moisture, snow, ice, and debris.
+It is also important to properly shrink wrap a boat to protect from moisture, snow, ice, and debris.

 Watercraft can be winterized and stored outdoors or in an indoor storage facility.

 Strategies for water features

-Some fountains, such as the Ontario Science Centre FUNtain Hydraulophone and the flame fountain in Nathan Philips Square, are designed to run year-round by virtue of heated water, whereas others require that the water be drained and that all apertures be covered to keep rainwater from entering the fountain and freezing inside.
+Some fountains, such as the Ontario Science Centre FUNtain Hydraulophone and the flame fountain in Nathan Phillips Square, are designed to run year-round by virtue of heated water, whereas others require that the water be drained and that all apertures be covered to keep rainwater from entering the fountain and freezing inside.
 Fountains and other water features are often drained and sealed up so that water inside does not freeze or cause breakage of the pipes in the fountain.

 Fish ponds require several additional steps to ensure that the fish are well taken care of.
 A properly maintained water feature containing fish can operate even in freezing temperatures.
 Steps should be taken to ensure adequate cleaning of the pond from any loose debris.

 Irrigation sprinklers in cold climates need winterization.